hashicorp/terraform-provider-awscc/docs/resources/appflow_connector_profile.md

 <a id="nestedatt--connector_profile_config--connector_profile_credentials--google_analytics"></a>
 ### Nested Schema for `connector_profile_config.connector_profile_credentials.google_analytics`

-Required:
+Optional:

+- `access_token` (String) The credentials used to access protected resources.
 - `client_id` (String) The identi?er for the desired client.
 - `client_secret` (String) The client secret used by the oauth client to authenticate to the authorization server.

-Optional:

-- `access_token` (String) The credentials used to access protected resources.
 - `connector_o_auth_request` (Attributes) The oauth needed to request security tokens from the connector endpoint. (see [below for nested schema](#nestedatt--connector_profile_config--connector_profile_credentials--google_analytics--connector_o_auth_request))
 - `refresh_token` (String) The credentials used to acquire new access tokens.